It’s North America’s number one ski resort, but there are many more things to do in Whistler besides hitting the slopes.

 While the area is most widely known for its abundant sports and recreational opportunities, some people are surprised to learn that Whistler Village is a shopper’s paradise.

 The charming European-style pedestrian-only village contains over 200 stores that’ll allow you to shop until your heart’s content.

 You’ll find everything from large international chains like Helly Hansen, the Gap, and Patagonia to tons of small local boutiques.

 If you’re fortunate enough to have a Whistler hotel, Airbnb, or apartment with an en-suite kitchen, why not attempt to catch your family dinner?

-The area around Whistler is home some of the most abundant fishing grounds in North America.
-You can fly-fish or cast reel for; Char, Dolly Varden, Rainbow Trout, Steelhead or five species of Salmon.
+The area around Whistler is home to some of the most abundant fishing grounds in North America.
+You can fly-fish or cast reel for Char, Dolly Varden, Rainbow Trout, Steelhead or five species of Salmon.

-Or for the ultimate Canadian fishing experience, try your hand at ice-fishing!
+Or, for the ultimate Canadian fishing experience, try your hand at ice fishing during the winter!

 Whether you’re a beginner or a seasoned angler, Whistler is bound to have an amazing fishing experience waiting just for you.